Bahia state, Brazil

 The coral reefs are the most distinctive characteristic of the Abrolhos region, with high rates of endemism: approximately 50 percent of Abrolhos coral species and 20 percent of reef fish species are found nowhere else in the world.
 The unique reef type of Abrolhos is locally known as "chapeirâo" and rises more than 75 feet from the ocean floor, with mushroom-shaped pinnacles up to 150 feet in diameter.
 Reefs also include fans of fire coral and round knobs of brain corals, also unique to Abrolhos Bank.

-The mangroves of Abrolhos serve as fish nurseries and provide shel
+The mangroves of Abrolhos serve as fish nurseries and provide shelter for marine animals.

 Table 1: Threatened vertebrate species found in the Abrolhos region, with IUCN Red List designation.